ANALYZE YOUR CLUSTERS AND TALENT

 Start Date: Feb 2017 — End Date: Dec 2017

-CREC is collaborating with the Institute for Decision Making (IDM) at the University of Northern Iowa, Upper Explorerland Regional Planning Commission, and First Children’s Finance on this effort.
-CREC and its partners will develop a Regional Talent Plan comprised of workforce preparation, attraction and retention strategies, a roadmap for implementing key initiatives, and an asset […]
+CREC collaborated with the Institute for Decision Making (IDM) at the University of Northern Iowa, Upper Explorerland Regional Planning Commission, and First Children’s Finance on this effort.
+CREC and its partners developed a Regional Talent Plan comprised of workforce preparation, attraction and retention strategies, a roadmap for implementing key initiatives, and an asset and gap […]

 Regional Aerospace & Defense Exchange (RADE) DIA Evaluation